Cork Borough (Dáil constituency): Elections

-1979 by-election

-Following the death of Labour Party TD Patrick Kerrigan, a by-election was held on 7 November 1979.
-The seat was won by the Fine Gael candidate Liam Burke.

-1977 general election

 1967 by-election

 Following the death of Labour Party TD Seán Casey, a by-election was held on 9 November 1967.
 The seat was won by the Fianna Fáil candidate Seán French.

 1965 general election

 1964 by-election

 Following the death of Fianna Fáil TD John Galvin, a by-election was held on 19 February 1964.
 The seat was won by the Fianna Fáil candidate Sheila Galvin, widow of the deceased TD.

 The surplus votes of the elected candidate were distributed after being declared elected because there was a possibility another candidate could have reached the threshold of a third of a quota which would have meant their election deposit was returned to them.